Golgrax/north-sussex-judo/README.md

     -   Inserts an initial admin user into the `Users` table and 3 different training plan into the `TrainingPlans` table.

 ## System Analysis with Vocational Scenario
-Based on the vocational scenario and the code you provided, here is an analysis of the system:
+Based on the vocational scenario, here is an analysis of the system:

 ### User Management
 - The system has a basic user authentication system, ensuring that only authorised users can interact with the system.
 The system uses a username and password and hashes password to ensure that security of user's credentials.